 Zocalo and the National Palace

-Avenida Madero is another hot spot in the historic center neighborhood in Mexico City.
+Avenida Madero is top Mexico City attraction.
 The street is closed off to cars and is a completely a walking street with shops and restaurants between the Metropolitan Cathedral to the Latin America Building.

 Watch out for cool stops along the way, there was a Salvador Dali sculpture park and a beautiful tile building that made for an amazing backdrop for some photos!